-At the discretion of the Director of Safety and Equal Opportunity, long-term remedies may also be provided even when the responding party is found not responsible.
+At the discretion of the Title IX Coordinator, long-term remedies may also be provided even when the Responding Party is found not responsible.

 The institution will maintain as confidential any long-term remedies/actions or protective measures, provided confidentiality does not impair the institution's ability to provide the actions or protective measures.